nunit/nunit3-vs-adapter/README.md

 # NUnit 3 VS Test Adapter #

-The NUnit 3 Test Adapter for runs NUnit 3.x tests in Visual Studio.
+The NUnit 3 Test Adapter runs NUnit 3.x tests in Visual Studio 2012 and newer.

 This adapter works with NUnit 3.0 and higher only.
 Use the NUnit 2 Adapter to run NUnit 2.x tests.